EinfachGustaf/kspigot-plugin-template/README.md

 Version 1.20.3 is not an mistake, this is the version that KSpigot published for Minecraft version 1.20.4.

-We are using [paperweight](https://github.com/PaperMC/paperweight) for the paper dependencies
+We are using [paperweight](https://github.com/PaperMC/paperweight) for the Paper dependencies

 ## How to use
 1. Click [**Use this template**](../../generate) at the top.